100mslive/web-sdks/apps/100ms-web/src/views/whiteboard/Whiteboard.md

 ## Public Hooks

-### `useWhiteboardState`
+### `useWhiteboardMetadata`

-- hook providing the state of the Whiteboard in the room - enabled, which peer started the whiteboard, method to set the enable/disable the whiteboard.
+- hook providing the metadata of the Whiteboard in the room - enabled, which peer started the whiteboard, method to set the enable/disable the whiteboard.
 - Uses peer.metadata to handle whiteboard state(peer who started it will have peer.metadata.whiteboardEnabled = true - whiteboard owner).

 ## Workflow: